2016-2017: Julia Bohm

 Sarah Resnick Sarah Resnick is a textile artist and entrepreneur, and the founder of Advah Designs and GIST: Yarn & Fiber.
 The thread that winds through all of her work is a passion for building systems that directly support farmers, textile mills, sew shops and artists to bring value and beauty into the world.
 The spark for much of this work, and the confidence to go after her dreams, is in large part due to her time at Interlochen Arts Academy, and Sarah is deeply grateful for the Virginia Ball scholarship for making that possible.

-Rocio Anica is currently a lecturer at Cornell University, where she obtained an MFA degree in Fiction.
-She has been published in Driftwood Press, Acentos Review, and Woven Tale Press, with fiction forthcoming in Review: Literature and Arts of the Americas and Chiricú Journal.
+Rocio Anica obtained her M.F.A. in Fiction from Cornell University.
+She has been published in Driftwood Press, Acentos Review, and Woven Tale Press, Review: Literature and Arts of the Americas, and Chiricú Journal, among others.
 She has written and collaborated on several theatrical works, including a one-act that debuted at Casa 0101 in Boyle Heights.
 Her awards include Juxtaprose’s 2016 Short Fiction Contest and Wigleaf’s Top 50 (Very) Short Fictions 2017.
+Anica recently left a role as a lecturer at Cornell University to devote herself full-time to writing and traveling with her husband and three dogs.
 Find her at rocioanica.com.